 Customer, market and competition

-In this section, you need to show a clear understanding of your ideal client, the market for your product, service or solution and an understanding of the competitive landscape, including who your competitors are and where you are in the market in comparison to them.
+In this section, you need to show a clear understanding of your ideal client, the market for your product, service or solution (also have your market clearly segmented) and an understanding of the competitive landscape, including who your competitors are and where you are in the market in comparison to them.

 Marketing and sales